About Your Social Security Number

 Your card should arrive in the mail within four to six weeks of your application date.
-It is important that your mailing address on Form SS-5 is accurate to ensure that your card gets delivered to you.
+It is important that your mailing address that you use in your Online Social Security Number Application is accurate to ensure that your card gets delivered to you.
 If you change your mailing address after you submit your application to the Social Security office, it is your responsibility to inform the Social Security Administration of this change by calling or visiting any Social Security office.
 If you do not currently have a valid mailing address, you may have the card sent to InterExchange Work & Travel USA at: 100 Wall Street, Suite 301, New York, NY 10005, and we will forward it to you at a later point in time.

-Is it legal for J-1 students to start working prior to receiving their Social Security number?
+Is it legal for participants on the Summer Work Travel program to start working prior to receiving their Social Security number?

 Yes.
-Students may start working and can be paid prior to receiving their Social Security number.
-We encourage all participants to apply for their Social Security number as soon as possible, but wait at least 10 days after arriving in the United States.
-They should provide proof of application (a copy of the application receipt and/or a copy of application for SS-5) to their employer.
+Participants may start working and can be paid prior to receiving their Social Security numbers.
+We encourage all participants to apply for their Social Security number as soon as possible, but wait at least 3-4 days after registering in SEVIS.
+They should provide proof of application (a copy of the application receipt and/or a copy of the Online Social Security Number Application confirmation page) to their employer.

-What if my J-1 employee doesn’t have a Social Security number when wage reports (Forms W-2) are due?
-(See SSA website)
+What if my Summer Work Travel employee doesn’t have a Social Security number when wage reports (Forms W-2) are due?

-What if I receive the J-1 student’s Social Security number after I have filed my wage report?
-(See SSA website)
+What if I receive the participant’s Social Security number after I have filed my wage report?

-What if my student worker returns home without receiving their Social Security number?
+What if my employee returns home without receiving their Social Security number?
 Is there a penalty for not reporting a worker’s Social Security number?

 To help prove reasonable cause:

-- Collect employees’ proof of application, which can include a copy of their application Form SS-5, a copy of the application receipt (sometimes mailed after they have applied) or a signed statement from student stating that they have applied.
+- Collect employees’ proof of application, which can include a copy of their paper application Form SS-5 or a copy of their Online Social Security Number Application confirmation page, a copy of the application receipt (sometimes mailed after they have applied) or a signed statement from the participant stating that they have applied.

-- Document the student’s gender, address, date of birth, father’s full name, mother’s maiden name, employee’s full name and the date of application.
+- Document the participant’s full name, gender, address, date of birth, father’s full name, mother’s maiden name, and the date of application.